 Srdjan Spasojevic's A Serbian Film / Srpski film, without question the most controversial and divisive film of 2010, is not an easy one to write about in an even-handed or balanced manner.
 Those who react negatively to the extremity of its content run the risk of being labelled overly sensitive and of missing the subtextual point, while an allegorical reading exposes the writer to charges of pretentious gullibility.
 But in the case of A Serbian Film, a viscerally shocking, morally punishing film born from Spasojevic's anger at the exploitative nature of modern society and the darker aspects of his own country's recent history, both views are valid and deserve to be made and heard.

 Reactions to the film have differed widely and will doubtless continue to do so, but such is the nature of extreme cinema.
-In an unusual but not unique move, we've elected to review the film from two very different perspectives, an approach was not the result of forward planning but two very different responses to the same film.
+In an unusual but not unique move, we've elected to review the film from two very different perspectives, an approach that was not the result of forward planning but two very different responses to the same film.
 It's important to establish up front that they were written independently and neither is intended as a reaction to the other, and where there are alternative opinions on specific elements then this is purely coincidental, not a reaction by one reviewer to the views of the other.

 The two pieces appear in the order in which they were written.
 Camus wrote his at the end of December and described it to me as a reaction rather than a review, but it's a thoughtful and well argued one, particularly given the extremity of response in some more widely read quarters.
 My own reading focuses more on the thematic underbelly, as despite the film's effectiveness as a pitch-black horror drama (and the arguments over that will doubtless continue to rage), for me it only makes real sense when viewed in allegorical terms.